Cenx-bash/StudySphere/README.md

 **Important Notice:**

-We are committed to making StudySphere better every day.
-For one week, we will be actively improving the app based on your feedback to ensure the best possible learning experience.
+We are committed to making StudySphere, we will be actively improving the app based on your feedback to ensure the best possible learning experience.
 If you encounter any issues, bugs, or have suggestions for new features, please report them to us as soon as possible.
 Your input is valuable in helping us fix problems, enhance performance, and add useful features that will make studying easier and more efficient.

 Our goal is to create a smooth, reliable, and user-friendly platform that truly supports students in their academic journey.
 We appreciate your patience and cooperation as we continue to refine the app.
 Thank you for being part of StudySphere, and we look forward to making it even better together!